zclzz/ALFRED-challenge/README.md

 ### Dataset

-PLease download the [dataset](https://github.com/askforalfred/alfred/tree/master/data) from here.
+Please download the [dataset](https://github.com/askforalfred/alfred/tree/master/data) from here.

-   - Follow the instructions in the [FILM](https://github.com/soyeonm/FILM) repo to get started ensuring that that your files are structured in a similar manner
+   - Follow the instructions in the [FILM](https://github.com/soyeonm/FILM) repo to get started ensuring that your files are structured in a similar manner

    - The last step asks to create a soft link from `json_2.1.0` to `alfred_data_all`.
-However, in our experience we had to link from `alfred_feat_2.1.0`.
-The target folder is still the same, though (`json_2.1.0`).
+However, in my experience I had to link from `alfred_feat_2.1.0`.
      ```bash
      # before
      ln -s $ALFRED_ROOT/data/json_2.1.0 $FILM/alfred_data_all